Gilbert Harding: Death

 Harding died a few weeks after the Face to Face programme was broadcast, collapsing outside Broadcasting House as he was about to climb into a taxi.
 The cause was an asthma attack.
 He was 53 years old.

-He was buried in St. Mary's Roman Catholic Cemetery, Kensal Green, west London.

 Media

-Behind Harding's gruff exterior there was a lonely and complex man who constantly donated to charity, visited the sick and helped many in need.
-But such details, in conflict with the public image, became public only after his death.
+Behind Harding's gruff exterior there was a lonely and complex man.
 In 1979, radio presenter Owen Spencer-Thomas on BBC Radio London's Gilbert Harding described him as "enigmatic ... bad-tempered and rude, yet his friends counted him as one of the kindest, and most generous."

 The Face to Face interview was rebroadcast on BBC Four on 18 October 2005, following a repeated episode of What's My Line?.
 It was also broadcast in part on the BBC Four series 'Talk at the BBC'.
 A three-hour programme, The Rudest Man in Britain, was broadcast on BBC Radio 4 Extra in 2014 and has been repeated several times.
 This included interviews with people who knew and worked with Harding, and explored his life, personality, sexuality and influence in a non-judgemental way.
 It included the Face to Face interview in full, as well as episodes of programmes in which Harding was either Chairman or panel member.
 It ended with Stephen Wyatt's play Dr Brighton and Mr Harding.